-I spend a lot of time with teenagers, because I have one.
+I spend a lot of time with teenagers because I have one.
 As an observer of this unique species, I am noticing that teenagers are changing in fundamental ways as a result of their relationship with technology.

 Teenagers are frequently out and about in the world on their own and with their peers, particularly in the summer.
 They’re taking a crack at independence, living new situations and challenges without their parents’ supervision and guidance.
 Adolescence is a time to start figuring things out for themselves, to problem solve, and to be creative with whatever challenges life is presenting.
-It’s a time to build self-reliance and maturity, as they attempt to navigate the world on their own.
+It’s a time to build self-reliance and maturity as they attempt to navigate the world on their own.
 It’s a crucial and transformative period in the development of our children, one in which they lay the groundwork for confidence and capability that will support them for the rest of their lives.

 It used to be that when teenagers went away in the summer, they went away.
 These days, with smartphones in their hands, there’s no break in the communication.
 Many teens stay in constant contact, in a continual conversation with their parents throughout the day.
 If something upsets or delights them, or a practical problem arises, they’re quick to text out for help, validation, and feedback.
 And they usually receive that understanding, empathy, guidance, solution, or whatever else is needed, immediately.

-Technology is depriving our youth of the true self-confidence, grit and resilience that can only come from and through practicing independence.
-Just because our kids can now rely on us to babysit them around the clock, doesn’t mean that they, or we, should.
+Technology is depriving our youth of the true self-confidence, grit, and resilience that can only come from practicing independence.
+Just because our kids can now rely on us to be there for them around the clock, doesn’t mean that they, or we, should.

 What then is the solution to this new digital dilemma, the disempowerment and disabling of our children and our parental collusion in this dependence under the guise of attentive parenting?
 The solution begins with awareness.
 That is, becoming conscious of the long-term effects of perpetually interacting with and attending to every text your child sends.
-While it may feel good to be helpful, needed, and wanted, to be the person that your child wants to share everything with, in fact, providing moment to moment validation, support, and guidance, eventually will create a not self-reliant and not self-confident human being.
+While it may feel good to be the person who your child wants to share everything with, providing moment-to-moment validation and support will deprive your child of self-reliance and true self-confidence.
 When we literally accompany our children through every step of life, they stop (or never start) knowing how to walk for themselves.

 If we truly desire what’s best for our children, namely, for them to become capable and to know that they can trust themselves, then we as parents need to stop holding up the other end of the constant conversation.
-It’s up to us to take the higher road and create some space and silence, turn off the conversation, be a little bit unavailable, and let them discover that they can indeed fly on their own.
+It’s up to us to take the higher road and create some silence.
+We need to be a bit less available and let them discover that they can indeed fly on their own.

 Nancy Colier is a psychotherapist, interfaith minister, author, public speaker, and workshop leader.
 A regular blogger for Psychology Today and The Huffington Post, she has also authored several books on mindfulness and personal growth.
 Colier is available for individual psychotherapy, mindfulness training, spiritual counseling, public speaking, and workshops, and also works with clients via Skype around the world.
 For more information, visit NancyColier.com